c6o/docs/content/guides/custom-provisioner.md

 * Create and test the set of Kubernetes resources such as Deployments, Services, ConfigMaps, Secrets and others needed to deploy your application.
 * Parameterize these resources using handlebars `{{}}` to allow users to configure the applications on install.
 This includes allowing users to deploy them in different namespaces, different cloud environments with varying storage options.
-* Create a new provisioner npm module.
+* Create a new provisioner NPM module.
 * Using the [CLI](/provisioners/cli.md) to test, implement a `createInquire` and `createApply` provisioner implementation.
 * Test and debug using the CLI using a local file application manifest.
 * Once the provisioner is working via the CLI, then you can add web components needed for the c6o system UI, starting with `install`.
-Currently these must be tested with a system server running locally.
+Currently, these must be tested with a system server running locally.
 * When your manifest and provisioner are ready, you can publish your provisioner to NPM and add your manifest to Hub for further testing and development.

 ## Provisioner Methods